margaux-works/frontend_mentor_blog-review-card/README.md

 ## What I learned

 I got more confortable with using Figma (incl. dev mode) and handling the margin and padding.
-I also improved my general understaning of GitHub workflows, while creating new repository, moving local folders, cloning repository and using the integrated Source Control in VS Code.
+I also improved my general understaning of GitHub workflows, while creating new repositories, moving local folders, cloning repositories and using the integrated Source Control in VS Code.

 ## Continued Development